ajavamind/rca-studio2/README.md

 https://github.com/etxmato/emma_02

+I thought the Studio III resident game ROM, with the color Blackjack game that I wrote, was lost, but I discovered it was preserved at the EMMA 02 site under the [Victory MPT-02](http://www.emma02.hobby-site.com/victory.html) videogame console made by Soundic.

-The emulator supports three game file types:
+The emulator reads three game file types:
-1. ".st2" Studio II cartridge format, loads at specified locations defined in the file
+1. ".st2" Studio II cartridge format, loads at specific ROM address locations defined in the file
-2. ".bin" Binary file for Studio II game loads at 0x0400
+2. ".bin" Binary file for Studio II game loads at 0x0400, the cartridge staring location
-3. ".rom" Binary file for Studio II base ROM loads at 0x0000 (to be implemented)
+3. ".rom" Binary file for Studio II/III base ROM loads at 0x0000

 ## Console Design
 Looking back at the games, it is amazing to me how much game function was squeezed into a small 1024 byte ROM cartridge.
+Resident game ROMs (2048 bytes) for Studio II included a game instruction pseudo code interpreter.
-Resident game ROMs that included a game instruction pseudo code interpreter are 2048 bytes.
+Resident game ROMs (3072 bytes) for Studio III included a game instruction pseudo code interpreter.

 There was an engineering cost trade-off that favored limits to ROM size and hardware complexity vs faster game speed, screen display size, and color/sound.
 Small game size was achieved using interpreter psuedo code to write games instead of coding directly with 1802 CPU instructions.
 The hardware design was elegant and relatively simple.